joshpierce/personal-portfolio-tutorial/README.md

 "If you don't ship it, it doesn't count".
 This has never been more true and is one of the areas I find people getting hung up on a regular basis.
 Going from a project that you build locally, and run locally, to deploying to the web can be a scary and daunting task.

-Fortunately, we've got things all setup for you and it should be as easy as 1...
+Fortunately, you've got things all setup for you and it should be as easy as 1...
 2...
 3... website.

 To verify that your build **should** work when we ship it to Netlify, you can run the following 2 commands in your terminal: